sheehui/tp/docs/UserGuide.md

 the **Policies** button when in any of the Client View tabs, or by typing the command `tab p`, `tab policy` or `tab policies`.

 You will know that you are in the Policy tab if you see the **Policies** header below the Result Display.
-You can access the total commission that you have earned through looking at the number to the right of the **Total Policy Commisions**.
+You can access the total commission that you have earned through looking at the number to the right of the **Total Policy Commissions**.

 The table displays each policy in its own row, with each field of the policy (e.g. insurer, commission) displayed in columns.